SCT-MEV-LAB/DelinVips/README.md

 ```
 ---
 ## Results
 We tested the performance of the proposed algorithm in different data sets.
 For this case, original image is a mineral ones obtained by reflected light optical microscopy (Figure \ref{a}).
-This input image have resolution of $1024 \times 1024$ pixels,  TIFF file,  8-bits and 1,1 MB.
+This input image have resolution of 1024 x 1024 pixels,  TIFF file,  8-bits and 1,1 MB.
 By considering a Threshold parameter T=40 in the Delin filter with 3x3 mask, the processed computational time is given by  0m0,792s.

 8bit and 1024x1024 pixels input image